Python SDK Reference¶

 This sink outputs trace events to stdout with configurable log levels.
 It subscribes to all trace events from the router and formats them as structured log messages.

-The sink uses context management and should be used with a with
+The sink uses context management and should be used with a with statement

 to ensure proper resource cleanup and automatic start/stop of trace capture.